Jan 15, 2020

 - Copper Wiring : This is the standard for electrical wiring and is used in home construction today.

-Your insurance will not pay to replace outdated wiring or the cost to renovate your home’s electrical system.
-What your home insurance will cover is damage caused to your home if wiring arcs or causes a fire.
+Your insurer will not pay to replace outdated wiring or the cost to renovate your home’s electrical system.
+What it will cover is damage caused to your home if wiring arcs or causes a fire.
 It’s covered if the damage is caused by a covered peril in your policy.

-However, since all insurance companies are different, it’s a good idea to get clarification about what is and is not covered when it comes to wiring and insurance.
+However, since all insurers are different, it’s a good idea to get clarification about what is and is not covered when it comes to wiring.

 Knob and tube wiring and insurance don’t mix.
 This type of wiring is considered to be the most dangerous and is associated with increased risk because :